Envirometrix/PredictiveSoilMapping/docs/Introduction.md

     map produced?
 What do certain abbreviations mean and where can more technical information about data processing steps be found?

-5.  *Data integrity and interoperability* — How to integrate the data within an existing GIS?
-Is the data optimized for distribution and import?
+5.  *Data integrity and interoperability* — How can the data be integated within an existing GIS?
+Are the data optimized for distribution and import?

 6.  *Accessibility and data sharing capacity* — Are the data available